genesiscommunitysuccess/docs/versioned_docs/version-2022.4/04_web/05_micro-front-ends/04_foundation-entity-management/04_foundation-entity-management.md

 ```
 The default columns are contained in the [UserColumnConfig](./docs/api/foundation-entity-management.userscolumnconfig.md) variable.
 The `Entity` and `Status` columns are always added to the grid.

-To configure the columns yourself, set the `columns` attribute when you define the User Management in the html.
+To configure the columns yourself, set the `columns` attribute when you define the User Management in the HTML.
 You can mix in your custom column config with the default user columns config, using the javascript `spread` operator.
 ```javascript
 // Custom usage, will contain the "default" columns:
 //    username, first name, last name, email, last login